9dots/9dots.io-pages/OevYoBW.md

 Paragraph | ```<p>...</p>``` | Text
 Image | ```<img src=”...” />``` | Pictures

-### TRY IT:
-For their first HTML element, students will write a **heading** that says 'My First HTML Element'.
+3. For their first HTML element, students will write a **heading** that says 'My First HTML Element'.
 To help facilitate the process, guide the students through the following steps:
 	1. What kind of element is required?
     2. What is the tag for that element?
     3. What is the content?
     4. Don't forget the end tag!

-When they have finished writing, their paper should read:
+4. When they have finished writing, their paper should read:

 ```
 <h1> My First HTML Element </h1>
 ```

-### IMAGES:
-There are two major differences between the **image** tag and the other elements that have been discussed:
+5. There are two major differences between the **image** tag and the other elements that have been discussed:
 	1. Images do not have content or an end tag
 	2. Images have an attribute called **source** which is the path to the image's location

-For this unit, all of the images will have a source that is a link to a picture on the internet.
+6. For this unit, all of the images will have a source that is a link to a picture on the internet.

 ### TRY IT:
 For their second element, students will create an **image** that has a source of "http://www.example.com/firstimage.png".
 Take students through the steps again but with an additional step for writing the source: